abhayrobotics/linkedIn-clone/README.md

 - navigate using if loggdin ?✅
     - authentication have tobe checked with firebase server  as  redux variable gets null on refresh
 - profile photo change on refresh bug
-- overflow-scroll not working in message
+- overflow-scroll not working in message ✅`
+- scroll to current msg pending

 ## standard